Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Gorku came stampeding out of the garage.
 "Wuz’ wrong, buddy?"
 His speech had improved dramatically, but it was still a tiny bit slurred.
 Leemu had been noticing details like that a lot more, lately.
 And thinking about them more, too.

 *"Color!"* He noticed something about Gorku’s fur.
-It *looked different!* Like…*richer,* maybe.
+It *looked different!* Like...*richer,* maybe.

 "...Color?"

-"I… I’m seeing…" Leemu waved a paw desperately at the sauce bottle.
+"I...
+I’m seeing..."
+Leemu waved a paw desperately at the sauce bottle.
 "What *is* that?"

-"Uh…" Gorku lumbered over to the bottle and sniffed it. "...Hot sauce?"
+"Uh..."
+Gorku lumbered over to the bottle and sniffed it. "...Hot sauce?"

-"No I mean, what *color* is it you huge…?"
+"No I mean, what *color* is it you huge...?"

 "Oh!
 Uh... kinda green?
-Mebbe a little yellowish, dunno why Preed likes it so much…"
+Mebbe a little yellowish, dunno why Preed likes it so much..."

 "No!
 It’s *different!* I--" Leemu spun as Preed came in from the little garden he’d started tending out the back of the house.
 "Preed, what--"